JoeSchiff/Excel_Auto_Populate/README.md

 <br/><br/>
 #### Why not use VBA?
 You can, if you want to use this technique only at one specific range.
 An example of this is located at "spreadsheets/vba_alt.xlsm".
-However, I was not able to figure out a way to have my VBA method apply to all cells in a column while also preserving the format I wanted to use.
+However, I was not able to figure out a way to have my VBA method apply to all cells in a column, while also preserving the format I wanted to use.

 <br/><br/>
 ## Detailed description

-The following sections provide a walkthrough for recreating this woorkbook's functionality.
+The following sections provide a walkthrough for recreating this workbook's functionality.
 However, I strongly suggest using the "simple_example" workbooks I have provided (rather than starting from scratch) and modifying them to suit your needs.

 MS Excel: spreadsheets/simple_example.xlsx\
 LibreOffice Calc: spreadsheets/simple_example.ods